Assisting Hands Home Care | Chicago, IL and WI

 3. See the Holiday Lights

 The neighborhood will be lit up with showstopping Christmas lights.
 Aging parents who no longer drive can still appreciate the sights.
-Invite Mom and Dad to be passengers in the car, as the adult children cruise around town to see the spectacular colors and glow of the holiday light shows.
+Invite your senior loved ones to be passengers in the car, as the adult children cruise around town to see the spectacular colors and glow of the holiday light shows.
 Christmas activities are relatively similar every year, taking your seniors out to enjoy the holiday spirit can also be highly beneficial for memory care.

 Adult children must ensure Mom and Dad dress appropriately for the winter weather, even as they ride in a heated vehicle.
 Seniors must wear loose layers of warm clothing.
 A hat and scarf prevent the loss of body heat.
 A waterproof coat or jacket is recommended on snowy days.